d1smire/d1smire/README.md

 Check out my repositories to see what I've been working on! 🚀

-* 🌍  I'm based in Ukraine
+* 🌍  I'm based in Europe
 * ✉️  You can contact me at [kaidanovychbohdan@gmail.com](mailto:kaidanovychbohdan@gmail.com) or [telegram](https://t.me/dismire)

 ### Skills